What Are the Most Common Physical Symptoms of a Brain Injury?June 5, 2017

 - Seek immediate medical attention – A doctor can run various tests to diagnose (or rule out) a TBI.
 The sooner a TBI is diagnosed, the sooner treatment can begin – and the better the prognosis will likely be.

 - Follow through with all prescribed treatment(s) – Depending on the severity of the TBI (and the age and health of the TBI survivor), treatments can include medication, surgery, physical therapy, speech therapy, and other therapies.
 Following through with all prescribed treatments can be key to preventing further health complications while improving TBI survivors’ quality of life.

 - Contact a lawyer – Once TBI survivors’ health has stabilized, consulting an attorney will be important in finding out more about the legal options for financial recovery.
 For instance, if the TBI was caused by a car accident or workplace accident, there may be various options for seeking compensation.
 Although money can’t reverse the impacts of brain injuries, it can be central to covering treatment costs and restoring lives.

 Get on the Path to Financial Recovery Now: Contact a Houston Brain Injury Lawyer at the Amaro Law Firm

 A Houston brain injury lawyer at the Amaro Law Firm is ready to explain your options for recovery and justice.
-To set up a free consultation with us and get helpful legal advice regarding your rights and potential claim, call (877) 892-2797 or email us.
+To set up a free consultation with us and get helpful legal advice regarding your rights and potential claim, call (713) 352-7975 or contact us.